vib-singlecell-nf/vsn-pipelines/docs/features.rst

   - ``cellMetaDataFilePath`` is a file path pointing to a single TSV file (with header) with at least 3 columns: a column containing all the cell IDs, another containing the sample ID/name information, and a column to use for the filtering.
   - ``indexColumnName`` is the column name from ``cellMetaDataFilePath`` containing the cell IDs information.
 This column **must** have unique values.
-  - ``sampleColumnName`` is the column name from ``cellMetaDataFilePath`` containing the sample ID/name information.
+  - `optional` ``sampleColumnName`` is the column name from ``cellMetaDataFilePath`` containing the sample ID/name information.
 Make sur that the values from this column match the samples IDs inferred from the data files.
 To know how those are inferred, please read the `Input Data Formats`_ section.
-  - ``filterColumnName`` is the column name from ``cellMetaDataFilePath`` which be used to filter out cells.
+  - `optional` ``filterColumnName`` is the column name from ``cellMetaDataFilePath`` which be used to filter out cells.

 Multi-sample parameters